codewavechasers/Medlink/README.md

 - **🔐 2FA Implementation**: Enhanced security using OTP codes for 2FA during login.
 - **🔗 Seamless Backend-Frontend Integration**: Built with Next.js for the frontend and Django as the backend, connected via RESTful APIs.

-## Please use this link to view our live site : https://medlink.gk.h.cw.co.ke/ - Username: codewavechasers@gmail.com Password: keter.
+## Please use this link to view our live site : https://medlink.gk.h.cw.co.ke/ - Username: codewavechasers@gmail.com Password: medlink10.

 ## 📸 Screenshots